Don’t you hate all the preamble before online recipes? Me too! So let’s get right to the home canning guide!

 Quick Tip: Keep the canning water boiling, or at least warm, in case some of the jars don’t seal.

 Space the jars at least an inch apart to let them cool evenly.
-Within a few minutes, the lids will start popping (an incredibly satisfying sound) which means they are properly sealed.
+Within a few minutes, the lids will start popping to indicated they are properly sealed.
+This is the most satisfying part of home canning, if not life as a whole.
 Give the jars a half hour or so to seal.
 If some of them don’t pop, which happens nearly every time in my experience, remove the lids and try again from the rim-wiping step while the jars are still warm.

 The most common reasons for a failed seal are messy rims, over-tightened rings and improper headspace.
 Trust me, I have plenty of experience with failed seals, but I’m usually able to get a good seal on the second try.
 If one or two just won’t seal, store them in the fridge AFTER they’ve cooled.

 According to the National Center for Home Food Preservation, the sealed jars can store in a cool, dry, dark place like a pantry or garage for up to a year.
-Most pickle recipes recommend letting the product sit for 2 or 3 weeks before opening.
+Most home canning recipes recommend letting the product sit for 2 or 3 weeks before opening.

 Canning equipment, except for jar lids, can be used over and over, making it a relatively cheap process.
 The jars can get a little spendy if you aren’t able to recoup them, so don’t be afraid to ask for them back!